pirosgyb2/bachelor-thesis/README.md

 ## Thesis: A receipt scanning and budget tracking application on Android platform
 This project was my thesis for my Bachelor degree.
 I wrote it in Kotlin.
 I plan to upgrade it in the future.
+(The code is private, here I just share the details about the project.)

 ### How it looks like?
 <p>